LinaYorda/datacamp-data-scientist-python/README.md

 Use data manipulation and summary statistics to analyze test scores across New York City's public schools!

 [Link to the project](/nyc-public-school)

+## Chapter 4 : Joining Data with pandas

+Learn to combine data from multiple tables by joining data together using pandas.